 One of the things that I love about autumn is the possibility of eating some of my favorite veggies finally in season like artichokes, broccoli, celeriac and of course pumpkin.
 I love roasted pumpkin, pumpkin risotto and of course pumpkin soup.
-But every year I try to make something different from my usuals; a couple of years ago I made a delicious Pumpkin Spice Jam and this year I decided to make a classic: Pumpkin Ravioli.
+But every year I try to make something different from my usuals; a couple of years ago I made a delicious Pumpkin Spice Jam and this year I decided to make an Italian classic: Pumpkin Ravioli (Ravioli di Zucca).

 It starts by roasting the pumpkin as usual, so you can roast the whole pumpkin for dinner and with the leftovers you can make these ravioli the day after.